 The Review Panel will usually convene for not more than two days.
 Normally, entry and exit interviews will be held involving the Review Panel and the PVC(SL).
 The exit interview may involve other senior managers (e.g. Executive Dean, Head of School).

-Learning and Quality Support staff, in consultation with the Convenor, will commence drafting of the report during the final session of the Review Panel's visit, with a particular focus on developing the recommendations.
+Learning and Quality Support, in consultation with the Convenor, will commence drafting of the report during the final session of the Review Panel's visit, with a particular focus on developing the recommendations.
 A draft set of recommendations will be finalised with the Convenor in the week following the Panel's visit.
-A first draft of the complete Report will be provided to the Convenor of the Review Panel no later than the end of the third week after the Review Panel visit.
+A first draft of the complete Report will be provided to the Convenor of the Review Panel no later than the end of the second week after the Review Panel visit.
 Draft reports should be considered confidential.
 The main body of a Review Report will be not more than ten pages in length.